SAKET-SK/Learning-Responsive-Design/3) Making it Responsive/README.md

 480px is the typical breakpoint for mobile devices.

 As you can see, we changed some font-size properties, changed the paddings of the section container, and changed the button's display property to block, making it a block level element which takes the whole width of its container.

+Note, that we do not need to redefine the whole style for the elements in the media query.
+We only need to define the style we want to change.